Elections in Cuba: Political scientists

-Political scientists do not consider elections in Cuba to be democratic.
-The electoral process is firmly controlled by authoritarian Cuban regime.
+Many political scientists do not consider elections in Cuba to be democratic.
+The electoral process is firmly controlled by the current Cuban government.

-William M. LeoGrande, in a paper written for the Cuba Transition Project at the Institute for Cuban and Cuban-American Studies at the University of Miami, wrote of the 1992 election law: "unprecedented openness in debate, not just among party members, but also among the entire populace, so as to foster greater participation and build 'the necessary consensus' for the government's policy response...Eventually, some three million people participated in the pre-Congress discussions", but "When the new electoral law was finalized… it dashed any hopes for a significant opening to alternative voices.
+William M. LeoGrande, in a paper written for the Cuba Transition Project at the Institute for Cuban and Cuban-American Studies at the University of Miami, wrote of the previous 1992 election law: "unprecedented openness in debate, not just among party members, but also among the entire populace, so as to foster greater participation and build 'the necessary consensus' for the government's policy response...Eventually, some three million people participated in the pre-Congress discussions", but "When the new electoral law was finalized… it dashed any hopes for a significant opening to alternative voices.
 The ban on campaigning was retained, and the nomination of provincial and national assembly candidates was entrusted to Candidacy Commissions.
 Through an elaborate process of consultation… the Candidacy Commissions… produced slates of nominees with just one candidate per seat.
-Voters only had the choice of voting yes or no. Thus, the election process at the provincial and national levels avoided the possibility of even implicit policy differences among candidates.”
+Voters only had the choice of voting yes or no. Thus, the election process at the provincial and national levels avoided the possibility of even implicit policy differences among candidates."